metlo-labs/metlo/README.md

 We would love for you to come help us make Metlo better.
 [Come join us at Metlo!](mailto:akshay@metlo.com)

+## Open-source vs. paid

+This repo is entirely MIT licensed.
+Features like user management, user roles and attack protection require an enterprise license.
+[Contact us](mailto:shri@metlo.com) for more information.

 ## Development

 **1. Build the Common Modules**